Housing the Homeless

 The collaboration between Ray’s The Roof Foundation and Building Humanity is a great opportunity for these two charities to come together and complete a project that showcases alternative housing options.

 The property being developed was purchased by Shonda Sutton, CEO of Dignity Housing Co.
-She is allowing Ray’s the Roof to develop the site with the intent that Ray’s eventually buys her out and takes ownership of the property.

 Together, Building Humanity and Ray’s the Roof Foundation will showcase two new types of construction, Emmedue and Innovative Building Technologies (IBT), that will provide affordable, durable options for the city to consider as a solution to their housing needs.
 High Point’s Mayor, Jay Wagner, is interested in exploring affordable housing options that the city can build and provide to individuals and families looking to escape homelessness.

 The project site is located at 514 Newton Place in High Point, North Carolina.
 It is in a great location for families, across the street from Ferndale Middle School and a block from High Point Central High School.
 It is also situated roughly 3/4 of a mile from the nearest train station and a 1/4 mile from the nearest bus stop.

 On this site there will be two dwellings, a multi-generational transitional home and a micro accessory dwelling unit (ADU).
 Both projects will become showcase models where various organization, municipalities or groups are able to see how these construction techniques may be applied to various scenarios, locations and situations.